ClosingClarity

 In the past several years, a small set of consumer-facing technology platforms has begun to experiment with what amounts to the simplest possible intervention: a comparison interface.
 The user uploads their real estate purchase contract.
 The platform parses it — property address, sale price, closing date, lender, jurisdictional requirements — and returns the slate of vendors the transaction will need, with live competing quotes.
 The interface looks like Kayak, or Zillow, or any other consumer-facing comparison platform that has displaced opaque pricing in other industries.

-One of these platforms is Closingstart.com, a startup currently piloting in select markets with plans to expand.
+A comparison platform like Closingstart.com is what this looks like in practice — a startup currently piloting in select markets with plans to expand.
 Closingstart.com is a small company, and its long-term success is far from certain.
 But the model it represents is worth attention because it is the first attempt to address the structural problem at the level the regulatory apparatus has been unable to reach.

 The CFPB, in a February 2023 advisory opinion that received almost no public attention, explicitly endorsed digital comparison-shopping platforms that rank settlement service providers on neutral criteria — price, turn time, capacity, customer reviews — and condemned platforms that rank based on payments to the operator.
 The advisory opinion was, in effect, the bureau telling the market: if someone builds a neutral, consumer-facing comparison tool, we approve.
 The endorsement was widely overlooked at the time.
 The category of platforms it described did not yet exist in any meaningful form.